All Episodes

 They were test pilots on the leading edge of breaking the sound barrier.

-These these guys flew airplanes.
+These guys flew airplanes.

 They were the essence of pioneers and bravery and courage.

-The guys that flew in the X-15, they would have to put them on a on the bottom of a wing of a B-52, take them up to 30,000 feet and drop them.
+The guys that flew in the X-15, they would have to put them on the bottom of a wing of a B-52, take them up to 30,000 feet and drop them because they couldn't take off from Earth and there wasn't enough fuel to take off, defeat gravity, and get up to the speed of sound.

-They had to break the sound barrier, and they had to go as fast as they could to find out what the effect on a human body was.
+They had to break the sound barrier and they had to go as fast as they could to find out what the effect on a human body was.

 Could human beings remain conscious?